 }

-To handle SNS metadata, enable raw message delivery or use @SnsNotificationMessage
+To handle SNS metadata, enable raw message delivery or use @SnsNotificationMessage:

 @SqsListener("${co.uk.trinitylogic.aws.sqs.queue-url}")